agama-project/agama/doc/dbus_api.md

 ### Installation Phases

 The installation process follows a set of phases.
-Only the main service (`DInstaller::Manager`) knows the information about the current installation phase.
+Only the main service (`Agama::Manager`) knows the information about the current installation phase.
 The rest of services will act as utility services without any knowledge about the whole installation process.